 - Application Form, including budget

-- A Project Proposal, including supplementary material
+- A Project Proposal, including IRB approval and supplementary material

 - Current Transcript